 The compromise here then is are you willing to take good grill size and portability over more heavyweight materials?

 Regardless of build material, this is an excellent cooker.
 The gas-fire ignition system might put purists off, but for the rest of us there’s plenty to love here.
 If you want something convenient and user-friendly, this could be the right grill for you.

 Broil King Keg 5000

 But what if you want something durable as well as portable?

-Broil King have managed to weld the two together.
-They’ve coated the inside of their chamber with ceramic, and built the exterior of the shell made of steel.
+Broil King has managed to weld the two together.
+They’ve coated the inside of their chamber with ceramic and built the exterior of the shell made of steel.

 This means you get a grill that’s just 126 pounds (ca. 57 kg) in weight, without compromising on heat retention.

 Broil King have made portability their priority, so the cooking area size does suffer.
 It provides 280 square inches of cooking space.
 However with tailgating and camping being such an obvious primary focus of this grill, I think this area size is more than adequate enough.

 What it also has going for it is its price.
 It’s much more affordable than of the more well established kamados on this list, making it perfect entry point for beginners or newcomers to kamado cooking.